Aegistov/workshop-sensit/README.md

 ```
 To parse a string of characters in hexadecimal, you need to user the parseInt function.
 First parameter being your string and the second one being the base (16).

+If the 4th byte is equal to zero then alert is to false else, it is true.

 Add your custom piece of code in the following previous code.
 Look for: